tdameros/42-get_next_line/README.md

 # GNL Project

 ## Description
-The get_next_line project is a part of the 42 school curriculum and requires students to create a function that reads a line from a file descriptor.
+The get_next_line project is a component of the 42 school curriculum that requires creating a function capable of reading a line from a file descriptor.
 The function should be able to handle multiple file descriptors and read from them independently without losing the reading thread.

 ## Description

 The get_next_line function reads one line at a time from a file descriptor.
 Each time the function is called, it returns the next line from the file until the end of the file is reached.
-The function is also able to handle multiple file descriptors at the same time.

 The function prototype is as follows: